JoyChudasama/Virtual_Assistant_JARVIS/README.md

 # Virtual_Assistant_JARVIS

-This Project is made using Pycharm in pure Python 3 and it's only one file ('Engine.py').
+This Project is made using Pycharm in pure Python 3 and it's only one file (Engine.py).
 Have used many functions, methods, lists, dictionaries, external audio files as well as Google's Search API & Many Libraries.

 #After Starting The File

  You should start your conversation with the command 'What can you do?' & you will get answers of everything this Virtual Assistant in capable of.

+#Files

+Audio Files
+Pycahrm File
+Wheel File (win_amd-64.whl) - In case of your Python version does not support Pyaudio

 #Libraries I Have Used